 Changes in Chemistry

 I think many people still do not understand how easy it is to provoke a change in our body’s chemistry.
 You might be surprised to learn that it only takes the slightest change in our perception to cause a shift from homeostasis to the stress response.
 It’s important then to keep in mind that our chemistry changes under the slightest of provocation.
 It doesn’t even have to be real.
 Our brain reacts equally to our thoughts and imagination as it does to reality.
 We can change our chemistry by eating too fast, rushing to get things done, or thinking too far in the future.
-On the positive side, when we become aware of our ability to change our chemistry we can lower our blood pressure, reduce anxiety, manage pain and experience more confidence from being centered and calm.
+On the positive side, when we become aware of our ability to change our chemistry we can lower our blood pressure, reduce anxiety, manage pain and experience more confidence.
 Tuning into and refining this ability is the next step toward expanding our awareness and consciousness.
 Thankfully, it is a skill that everyone can develop.

 Emotions like terror or panic are meant to be temporary, not to be a way of life.
 “They are signals to help us react to a physical threat.”
 (Karla McLaren) Other emotions like fear and anger are not meant to trigger the same response.
 Instead, each emotion arises for a very particular purpose.
 “Fear helps us maintain calm and focused awareness.
 Anger helps us to observe and respond to boundary violations from the outside world.”
 (Karla McLaren) There is a big difference between the purpose and intensity of our different emotional states.
 Our sensitivity to the difference is what helps us to live more fulfilling lives.